-Contrary to the admissible portfolios, the definition of acceptable portfolio in our setting is more difficult to check since it involves all $\tilde{S}\in\mathcal{S}$ and all $0\leq t\leq T$.
-The following result asserts that to check the self-financing portfolio is acceptable or not, it is enough to check the terminal tim $T$.
+Contrary to the admissible portfolios, the definition of acceptable portfolio in our setting seems more difficult to check because it involves all $\tilde{S}\in\mathcal{S}$ and all $0\leq t\leq T$.
+The following result, however, asserts that it is sufficient to check the terminal time $T$.